Lippincott Mine Road in Death Valley

 Lippincott Mine Road is a 7-mile, low-range climb from the Saline Valley to the Racetrack Playa in Death Valley National Park.
 Calling it a low-range climb is an understatement.
 It's more accurate to say that Lippincott Mine Road is a serious, high-pucker-factor, mountain-goat trail.

-Lippincott Mine Road (on some maps it is identified as the Ubehebe Road) takes off from Saline Valley Road, which is accessed off of State Highway 190 west of Panamint Springs.
+Lippincott Mine Road (on some maps it is identified as Ubehebe Road) takes off from Saline Valley Road, which is accessed off of State Highway 190 west of Panamint Springs.
 It is one of two ways to get to the Racetrack from the south.
 The other trail -- the Hunter Mountain and Hidden Valley route -- also takes off from the Saline Valley Road.
+Google Map link.

 With either of these roads you'll need a good map, as the routes are not marked and there are no signs.
 Also be aware that this area is seriously back-country.
 When we drove this trail, we did not see another vehicle or person for over 40 miles, just wonderful and empty desert.
 Be prepared for any kind of emergency, and bring extra water.